The more progress you make with your guitar, the more you will learn about new techniques, and the more you will want to progress and play faster.

 Even if at first it seems slow and boring, it is essential to go through this phase: you have to walk before you can run, right?
 The same is true for the guitar.

 Playing softly lets you control each movement, to dissect them to see what goes where and what does not work.
+This applies to rock riffs and power chords, arpeggios and open chords as much as it does to the fastest lead guitar and fingerpicking exercises.

 You can practice moving your left and right hands simultaneously.
-You can also keep an eye on the muscle tension in your fingers, hands, shoulders, etc.
+You can also keep an eye on the muscle tension in your fingers, hands, shoulders, etc. But it will also develop your ear training, allowing you to understand the sound of each guitar chord and arpeggio, allowing you to understand the complexities of your favorite songs when you speed them up.

 At first, this is not a very sexy object and you wonder why you should use it in your practice sessions.

 On the one hand, it will help you keep pace as you play and on the other hand, it will help you progress.
+You can gradually speed up your blues licks from a comfortable speed by a few beats per minute a time.

 How do you play with a metronome?
 How does it help you play faster?